michaelJwilson/surveysim/doc/tutorial.md

 Notes to experts:
 - The instructions above assume that you are using the bash shell, and need to be modified slightly for (t)csh.
-- The matplotlib requirement is unnecessary if you remove the `--plots` option in the instructions below.
+- The matplotlib and basemap packages are not required to follow the instructions below but are useful for plotting the outputs.

 ## Setup Environment